 The difficulty is with many of us having to tighten our belts since March, families may be reluctant to spend money on fancy resorts or all-inclusive vacations.
 However, your family can still have a fun-packed summer vacation on a small budget.

 RV camping allows you and your family to explore the country while also adhering to social distancing.
-An RV has all the hallmarks of a hotel with a fraction of the price.
-You can cook, sleep, and even go to the bathroom all while navigating interesting destinations.
+An RV has all the hallmarks of a hotel at a fraction of the price.
+Camper FAQs help make RV camping and renting easier than one can imagine.
+You can cook, sleep, and even go to the bathroom, all while navigating interesting destinations.

-And with many countries opening back up, many natural wonders are reopening and welcoming campers.
+With many countries opening back up, many natural wonders are reopening and welcoming campers.
 For example, in the US the Grand Canyon Railway RV Park reopened in May.
-What better way to get away from all the hustle and bustle than to visit one of the seven natural wonders of the world?
+What better way to get away from all the hustle and bustle than to visit one of the world’s seven natural wonders?